dix6621/raise-network-graph-dcg/README.md

-# Analysing the DGC Contagion Effect
+# Analysing the DCG Contagion Effect

 ## About the Project